 Authority Labs for Monitoring: Used for automating SEO monitoring or for tracking both mobile and local rankings

-Mergewords: A tool for finding focus keywords, domain names, most effective keywords for niche marketing footprint and Google Adwords Campaigns
+Mergewords: A tool for finding focus keywords, domain names, most effective keywords for niche marketing footprint, and Google Adwords Campaigns

 Citation Labs Broken Link Finder: A tool that helps find ‘non-functioning pages’ or ‘dead pages’ that are relevant to different topic areas

-Buzzstream: Helps to research influencers, run effective and personalized outreach and for managing relationships
+Buzzstream: Helps to research influencers, run effective and personalized outreach, and for managing relationships

-Regardless of the ecommerce platform you choose, provided you will apply SEO strategies the right way – they can impact and even improve your business forever.
+Regardless of the eCommerce platform you choose, provided you will apply SEO strategies the right way – they can impact and even improve your business forever.

 A good place to start before you do anything else is to ensure you run a full site audit.
-The thing is, there are multiple benefits of optimizing your best ecommerce platform for SEO.
+The thing is, there are multiple benefits of optimizing your best eCommerce platform for SEO.

 However, keep in mind that the main objective of using SEO is to boost sales.
-Thereby, when correctly practised, you are likely to notice an increase in organic traffic.
+Thereby, when correctly practiced, you are likely to notice an increase in organic traffic.
 And this will then lead to increased conversions as well as repeat visitors